Football in Vietnam: History

-Football came into Vietnam with the French in 1896.
-It was first introduced in Cochinchina (Nam Kỳ), and then spread to the central and northern parts of the colony.

 Until 1954

 Cochinchina

 Football was introduced to Saigon by French civil servants, merchants and soldiers.
-Some locals also adopted the game at this time.
+Some locals also adopted the game at the time.
 A club called Cercle Sportif Saigonnais (Saigon Sports Circle) was founded.
 Games were played at the city park, called Jardin de la Ville (today Tao Đàn Park).

 In 1905, a British warship named after King Alfred visited Saigon and its football team had a friendly match against a local team composed of Vietnamese and French players.
 This is considered the first international football match in Vietnam.

 E. Breton, a member of France's L'Union des Sociétés Français des Sports Athlétiques brought football rules into Vietnam in 1906.
-As a chairman of Cercle Sportif Saigonnais, he reorganized the club similar to football clubs in France.
+As a chairman of the Cercle Sportif Saigonnais, he reorganized the club similar to football clubs in France.
 Other clubs, such as Infanterie, Saigon Sport, Athletic Club, Stade Militaire and Tabert Club, were founded around that time.
 Local cups were soon held afterwards.
-Cercle Sportif Saigonnais was the most successful team, winning in 1907, 1909, 1910, 1911, 1912, 1916.
+The Cercle Sportif Saigonnais was the most successful team, winning in 1907, 1909, 1910, 1911, 1912, and in 1916.

 Some Vietnamese locals learned the game's rules and established their own teams.
 The first two Vietnamese teams founded in 1907 were Gia Định Sport, run by Ba Vẻ, and Phú Khai and Ngôi Sao Xanh (Blue Star), run by Nguyễn Đình Trị.
-These two teams then came together to form "Ngôi sao Gia Định" (Gia Định Star).
-Prior to 1920, it had defeated all other teams, including Cercle Sportif Saigonnais (in 1917), and became the champion.
+These two teams merged to form Étoile de Giadinh (Gia Định Star).
+Prior to 1920, it had defeated all other teams, including the Cercle Sportif Saigonnais (in 1917), and became the champion.